ghc/ghc/docs/users_guide/runtime_control.rst

     This option is there mainly to stop the program eating up all the available memory in the machine if it gets into an infinite loop.

-``-m ⟨n⟩``
+.. rts-flag:: -m ⟨n⟩

+    :default: 3%

     .. index::
-       single: -m; RTS option
        single: heap, minimum free

     Minimum % ⟨n⟩ of heap which must be available for allocation.
-The default is 3%.

-``-M ⟨size⟩``
+.. rts-flag:: -M ⟨size⟩

+    :default: unlimited

     .. index::
-       single: -M; RTS option
        single: heap size, maximum

-    [Default: unlimited] Set the maximum heap size to ⟨size⟩ bytes.
+    Set the maximum heap size to ⟨size⟩ bytes.
 The heap normally grows and shrinks according to the memory requirements of the program.
 The only reason for having this option is to stop the heap growing without bound and filling up all the available swap